$125 off any CGM Plan. Use code WINTER125

 Magnesium

-You may know of magnesium as a muscle relaxant and may have even used it to relax stiff or tired muscles.
-Some research has also found it beneficial for sleep, feelings of mild anxiety, stress, as well as PMS symptoms.
+You may know magnesium as a muscle relaxant and may have even used it to relax stiff or tired muscles.
+Some research has also found it beneficial for sleep, feelings of mild anxiety, stress, and PMS symptoms.

 recommended dietary magnesium chart